 The Kuykendall Cemetery is a small family burial ground located on what is now (1988) the Rutherford Ranch.
 It was once owned by the Kuykendall family and the Kuykendall home is still located within sight of the burial site.
 The cemetery is located atop one of the highest knolls on the ranch.
 The terrain of honeycomb rock proves impossible to be dug for a burial; therefore, three of the four burials are above ground in concrete crypts, and the fourth burial is marked by a memorial stone, as this family member was cremated.
 The site has no fence to surround it.
 The concrete crypts blend in with the color of the terrain and are hard to sight if you do not pay close attention.

 Located on private property, you must obtain permission to visit the cemetery.
+City of Austin Water Quality Protection Lands acquired the land in 2005 and access is now restricted.
 To reach the portion of the Rutherford Ranch on which this cemetery is located, take Rd 967 out of Buda toward Camp Ben McCulloch.
 Drive 8.3 miles.
 The entrance will be on the left side of the road and there will be a sign to indicate the name of the ranch.
 The main house is located 2.7 miles up this road.
 Just before you enter into the grounds of the main house, turn left and drive 2.2 miles, crossing two cattle guards.
 At the 2.2 mile mark the road will branch off to the right.
 Turn right and stop almost immediately.
 To your right, approximately 30 yard up on a small knoll, will be the concrete crypts.

 We owe special thanks to Bill Tuttle, who is a ranch foreman for the Rutherfords, for directing us to the graves and to Barbara Younts and Dorothy Swhwartz for taking us to the site.